TheLiLab/thelilab.github.io/team.md

       Principal Investigator<br>
     </span>
     <span style="font-size: 14px;">
-      Haikuo obtained his B.S. from Shanghai Jiao Tong University and Ph.D. from Washington University in St. Louis, and received postdoctoral training from Yale University.<br>
+      Haikuo obtained his B.S. from Shanghai Jiao Tong University and Ph.D. from Washington University in St. Louis, and received postdoctoral training from Yale University.
 We study kidney injury and fibrosis, metabolism and epigenetics, leveraging approaches including single-cell and spatial omics, in-vitro and in-vivo models and bioinformatics.
     </span>
   </div></div>
 <hr>